philoserf/philoserf.com/content/the-rules.md

 - If it has a name, do not give it another name.
 - If you have given it a name, do not give it another name.
 - Start with one file until you need another file.
-- Split a file when it meeds it.
+- Split a file when it needs it.
 - Merge a file into another when it is not needed.
 - Start with one folder until you need another folder.
 - Create a subfolder when it is needed.